-Evan Keeling is an artist and exhibition fabricator in the Smithsonian’s Office of Exhibits Central, but he also creates comics that support exhibitions and programs around the Institution, focusing on subjects such as the Japanese American incarceration during World War II and Smithsonian scientists’ conservation work.
+Evan Keeling is a graphic artist and exhibition specialist for Smithsonian Exhibits.
+He also creates comics that support exhibitions and programs around the Institution, focusing on subjects such as the Japanese American incarceration during World War II and Smithsonian scientists’ conservation work.
 At both D.C.’s Awesome Con and the Smithsonian’s recent Solstice Saturday/By The People Festival, he helped participants create their own personalized comic books.
 Marilyn Scallan spoke with Evan about his work.

 When did your interest in comics begin, and when did you start writing and drawing them?